More payment options create checkout success

 Adoption of instant payments is on the rise, according to our survey of more than 2,000 senior finance leaders.
 The research showed 51% of businesses are currently using instant payments and 80% plan to use them by 2026.
 Dive into what’s driving the rise of instant payments.

-As computers and other digital devices have become omnipresent, the payments ecosystem has irreversibly shifted toward offering increased speed, more choices and simpler ways of sending and receiving payments.
+As computers and other digital devices became omnipresent, the payments ecosystem irreversibly shifted toward offering increased speed, more choices and simpler ways of sending and receiving payments.

-The RTP network, which is operated by The Clearing House, supports instant payments up to $1 million.
-The Federal Reserve launched the FedNow Service with a $500,000 limit.
+The RTP network, which is operated by The Clearing House, now supports instant payments up to $10 million.
+The FedNow Service, which is operated by the Federal Reserve, has a $500,000 maximum.

-Adding more financial institutions to the instant payment ecosystem creates multiple benefits.
-It increases the opportunities for more businesses to send instant payments and extends the reach to more potential receivers – great news for businesses that had limited their instant payments volume, or not started, because of concerns about the availability of some beneficiaries.
+Expanding the number of financial institutions in the instant payment ecosystem created multiple benefits.
+It enabled more businesses to send instant payments and extended the reach to more potential receivers – great news for businesses that had limited their instant payments volume, or not started, because of concerns about the availability of some beneficiaries.

-“The Fed has been working closely with The Clearing House to ensure compatibility of functionality and rule sets between the two rails,” Carter explains.
+“The Fed worked closely with The Clearing House to ensure compatibility of functionality and rule sets between the two rails,” Carter explains.
 The Federal Reserve has a long history of providing payment services alongside private-sector providers, like it does with the dual ACH rails that are also operated by The Clearing House and the Fed.

 That kind of redundancy means the two networks can back up one another if either one ever goes down, and creates benefits by allowing for both types of instant payments.

-At U.S. Bank, clients won’t have to tell the bank they want to send a particular payment through the FedNow Service or by the RTP network.
-All they will need to do is instruct the bank to make an instant payment.
-Carter says the bank will then use the two rails, in tandem, to offer a seamless instant payment solution with broader coverage than either could provide on its own.
+At U.S. Bank, clients don’t have to tell the bank they want to send a particular payment through the FedNow Service or by the RTP network.
+All they need to do is instruct the bank to make an instant payment.
+Carter says the bank then uses the two rails, in tandem, to offer a seamless instant payment solution with broader coverage than either could provide on its own.

 “The bottom line is that instant payments will ultimately become ubiquitous,” Carter says, “and the faster businesses start to use them, the faster they will see the benefits.”